Il Mare: Plot

 Eun-joo goes to the beach, but Sung-hyun does not show up.
 She sees a house being built for an unknown architect's lover.
 Eun-joo tells Sung-hyun that he didn't come, and he is baffled as he doesn't think he would have forgotten such an important date.
-He makes a trip out to the beach they agreed to meet and is moved by its beauty.
+He makes a trip to the beach at which they had agreed to meet and is moved by its beauty.
 He decides to design a house there for her.

 Eun-joo runs into her ex-fiance at her workplace.
 They were going to get married, but he moved abroad for work while she stayed in Korea.
 Due to the separation, they eventually broke up, and he married another person.
 Eun-joo, still in love with him, asks Sung-hyun to stop her fiance from leaving two years in the past.
 Sung-Hyun is heartbroken after receiving her letter and torn between his love and her request.
 After long contemplation, he decides against his own desires and agrees to help.
 He writes to Eun-joo, wishing her and her fiancé luck in the future.

 After receiving the heartfelt reply from Sung-hyun, Eun-joo decides to visit his school.
 She finds the architecture department and is greeted by a friend of Sung-Hyun.
 Eun-joo asked for him, but learns that Sung-Hyun died in a traffic accident while meeting a friend two years ago.
 She realizes that on the day she last met her fiancé before they separated, she witnessed a car hitting and killing a pedestrian.
 Sung-hyun was the pedestrian, and the house being built at the beach was designed by him for her.
 She rushes to the mailbox and sends a letter begging him not to go.

 The final scene returns to the beginning of the movie, where Eun-joo is about to place her Christmas card into the mailbox at Il Mare.
 A figure approaches her with a letter in hand, the letter that she sent warning Sung-hyun.
 Sung-hyun did receive her warning: he never went to intervene and was never hit by the car.
 Eun-joo and Sung-hyun finally meet.